kylerjohnston/another-static-flask-blog/app/content/posts/what-makes-a-bestseller.md

 title: "What makes a bestseller?
 Modeling literary prestige in the 19th and 20th centuries"
-date: 05 February 2016
+date: 08 February 2016
 tags:
   - text-mining
-  - literary studies
+  - literary-studies

 For the last semester, I’ve been working as a research assistant for [Ted Underwood](http://tedunderwood.com) on a project aiming to model one form of literary prestige.[^novel] This is part of a larger project Ted has been working on along with another research assistant, Jordan Sellers.
 In a [blog post from May last year](http://tedunderwood.com/2015/05/18/how-quickly-do-literary-standards-change/) (and a forthcoming article in *MLQ*), Ted and Jordan ran a model on two samples of 19th-century poetry---one a sample of works which had been reviewed in prominent literary magazines, and one a sample of works randomly selected from the [HathiTrust Digital Library](http://hathitrust.org)---to see if the prestige of the reviewed volumes would be evident in the texts of the works themselves (spoiler: it is).